Hike Desert, Canyons and Berber Villages in Tunisia

 The best time to visit southern Tunisia’s Dahar region is between October and May, when daytime temperatures are generally pleasant, averaging 64–81°F. This is a true desert environment, meaning there can be a big difference between daytime and nighttime temperatures.

-While days can feel warm, winter months (December–February) can be very cold at night, particularly when camping in the desert around Douz.
+While days can feel warm, winter months (December–March) can be very cold at night, particularly when camping in the desert around Douz.
 Temperatures can drop to around 32°F or even lower, and cool desert winds can make evenings and early mornings feel colder than expected.

 To stay comfortable, it’s important to pack warm layers, including a good well-insulated jacket and thermals, alongside lighter clothing for daytime hiking.
 Being prepared for both warm days and cold nights will ensure you get the most out of this desert adventure.